UPDATED FOR HMRC GUIDANCE ON 12 JUNE 2020

 If someone is furloughed, they cannot then work for their company during the period to 30 June, though it then changes under flexible furloughing.

-That makes it difficult for a furloughed director, who is put in a position where they effectively can no longer run their own company.
+That makes it difficult for a furloughed director up to 30 June, who is put in a position where they effectively can no longer run their own company.
 Directors could argue that they need to support their customers and seek prospects for future work.